 Based on a salary of $70,000/year, the district could have hired 10 more school psychologists to proactively address special education needs instead of spending the money on legal costs associated with defending their ineffective programming.
 How would you rather your tax dollars be spent???

 With all of this wealth, it seems unimaginable to think that struggling students would be left without adequate support in areas like Carmel Valley, Del Mar, and Encinitas.
-Yet, I see nearly daily examples of students with language-based learning disabilities like dyslexia, dysgraphia, and auditory processing disorders left without real remediation or support at the middle and high school levels.
+Yet, I see nearly daily examples of students with learning disabilities like dyslexia, dysgraphia, and auditory processing disorders left without real remediation or support at the middle and high school levels.
 Special education teachers do not have proper training and methodologies to address the foundational skills getting in the way of students’ learning, and general education teachers lack the knowledge and time to provide these students with effective accommodations.
 As a result, we have a whole population of students being ushered through the school system without sufficient skills to get by in the real world.

 It’s time to rally for some real progress in special education.
 Children with language-based learning disabilities can be taught to read and write with research-based approaches.
 It is truly criminal to leave their potential on the table and their self-images marred with the feeling of failure despite their best intentions to do well and find success in learning.